drobertadams/YapyGraph/README.md

 * `addEdge` - adds an edge between two vertices (either new Vertex objects, or existing vertex ids)
 * `addVertex` - adds a new vertex, if the vertex id doesn't already exist
 * `deleteEdge` - removes the edge between the vertices with the given vertex ids
-* `deleteVetex` - deletes the vertex with the given id, along with all edges connected to it
+* `deleteVertex` - deletes the vertex with the given id, along with all edges connected to it
 * `edges` - iterates over all edges, returning (Vertex,Vertex) tuples
 * `findVertex` - returns the first Vertex that has the given name, or None
 * `hasEdgeBetweenVertices` - returns true if an edge exists between vertices with the given ids